karthikathota/Cloud/Azure/Readme.md

 #### PaaS Computing

-One example is Azure App Service where we simply upload the code and configurations to azure, and it runs the code without needing to worry about the VM underneath
+One example is Azure App Service,Azure SQL Database,Azure Cosmos DB,Azure Functions where we simply upload the code and configurations to azure, and it runs the code without needing to worry about the VM underneath
 Includes sacling features, CI/CD, containers, staging and development environments, etc